Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 The operating losses were, just as CoverDrive forecast more than a month ago, an all-time record.
 They were, in fact, significantly higher than expected.
 I hope to put up a blog post soon wrapping up what CoverDrive nailed (a lot) and what he missed (not much).

-Problems in Fremont
+Problems In Fremont

 Even worse, as I wrote Wednesday evening, Tesla confirmed it has built only one Model 3 production line, capable of producing (at most) 250,000 Model 3 cars per year.